BigemDev/Hackathon05_05/README.md

 - [] AI enemies responding to player's actions on the course of a single run
 - [] flashlight mechanic
 - [] hiding mechanic
+- [] in a full version there should be more audio diversity, right now there is an issue with looping audio files in godot (06.05.2025)